Google Maps Lead Extractor with Website Email Enrichment avatar

 Building a prospect list manually means opening Google Maps, clicking each result, visiting the website, hunting the contact page, and copy-pasting an email.
 For 50 businesses that takes several hours.
 For 200 it is a full workday, and the results are still a raw spreadsheet with no deduplication or email classification.

-• API access β€” trigger runs from Python, JavaScript, or any HTTP client to fit into existing sales workflows
+• API access β€” trigger from Python, JavaScript, or any HTTP client to fit into existing sales workflows

 • Monitoring β€” configure Slack or email alerts when runs fail or return fewer results than expected